FOOD SUPPORT AT ST MATTHEW'S CHURCH

-We also accept donations at these times on a Saturday morning.
+We also accept food donations for the grocery on a Saturday morning, or in the baskets at the entrance to church during the week.
 We are very grateful for donations of any types of tinned or dried foods (such as soups, tinned meats and fish, tinned fruits and veg, cooking sauces etc), tea, coffee, UHT milk, biscuits, cereals, household products or toiletries.
+(Fresh food needs to be donated to the grocery directly as we don't have storage for it.)

 If you would like more information about giving, including details of how to give by bank transfer or cheque please go to the ‘Support St Matthew’s Page’.